Routine Maintenance For Your Computer

 Performing Backups helps you protect data from accidental loss if your computer experiences a hardware failure.
 Backups will create aduplicate copy of the data on your hard drive to store on another device.
-The backup storage medium can be an external hard drive, or a removable disk such as CD or a DVD.
+The backup storage medium can be an external hard drive, or a removable disk such as a CD or a DVD.
 In Windows system tools menu, you will find the Backup Utility Wizard used to schedule backups.
 The Backup Utility can be used to schedule daily, weekly or monthly backups to run automatically.

-With the threats associated with spyware, malware, viruses and Trojans, we recommend you back up the data on your computer at least once a week.
+With the threats associated with spyware, malware, viruses, and Trojans, we recommend you back up the data on your computer at least once a week.

 Disk Cleanup is a utility in Windows used to free up space on the computer’s disk(s).
 You can use disk cleanup to free up space on a selected disk by deleting old files, temporary files and uninstalling programs.

 We recommend you run your computer’s Disk Cleanup utility at least once a month.